llam36/llam36/README.md

 ### Hi there 👋

+I am a Computer Science student at the Georgia Institute of Technology with a strong focus on Software Development, Data Streaming, and Web development.
+My thread at the Institute is Intelligence and Info/Internetwork.
+I am an excellent team player and a quick learner.
+Tasked with a job, I can see myself delivering results beyond expectations.

 <!--
 **llam36/llam36** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.